Ganiramadhan/blog-posts/README.md

    npm or yarn dev
    ```

 Your application should now be running at http://localhost:3000.
-Open this URL in your browser to see your project in action!
+Open this URL in your browser to see your project.